 - Elbow Dysplasia – common for larger dogs

 - Hypothyroid – this is an endocrine disorder common in dogs.
-Will likely occur later in life.
-Will need daily medication for the remainder of dog’s life to balance hormones.
+This will likely occur later in life.
+I will need daily medication to balance hormones for the rest of the dog’s life.

-Has any of these health issues, you will have to consider the costs associated.
-Hip dysplasia or elbow dysplasia both could require surgery to correct the problem.
+If your dog has any of these health issues, you must consider the associated costs.
+Hip dysplasia or elbow dysplasia could both require surgery to correct the problem.
 CIDN has no real treatment options, but palliative care could be necessary.
 As mentioned, if your dog suffers from hypothyroidism, he’ll have to use medication for life.

 Other health problems…